Autodesk/AutomaticComponentToolkit/Examples/Primes/Tutorial.md

 In reality, it is more important to integrate a components functionality into _existing_, potentially large and complex code bases.

 However, the integration of an ACT component into other code bases is _as simple_ as integrating it into a new application.
-The only requirement is to include the specific language binding file (`libprimes_dyanmic.hpp`, `LibPrimes.py`,`Unit_LibPrimes.pas`) into a project and specifying the location of the components binary.
+The only requirement is to include the specific language binding file (`libprimes_dyanmic.hpp`, `LibPrimes.py`, `Unit_LibPrimes.pas`) into a project and specifying the location of the component's binary.

 This concludes the section on using an ACT component via the autogenerated language bindings.